Christmas Island might be one of Australia's most far flung outposts, but there’s nothing like it anywhere else on the planet.

 Almost two-thirds of the island is national park and covered in thick monsoonal rainforest.
 A number of 4WD tracks, walking trails and boardwalks can lead you deep into the forest to waterfalls, clifftop lookouts and beautiful beaches.
 Top spots include the Dales, where you follow the course of a freshwater stream to a small waterfall under which you can stand, and the Blowholes, where waves whoosh through hundreds of holes along a shoreline covered in black rock pinnacles.
 Hire a vehicle through the visitor information centre or join a tour.
-Indian Ocean Experiences offers a range of guided trips around the island starting at AUD$90 for a half day tour.
+Indian Ocean Experiences offers a range of guided trips around the island that stop by all the highlights.

 Chill out in a free rock spa

-The half hour boardwalk to Dolly Beach, the island’s longest and prettiest sandy beach, winds through groves of palm trees, Tahitian chestnut trees, strangler figs, banyan trees and pandanus.
+The half hour boardwalk to Dolly Beach winds through groves of palm trees, Tahitian chestnut trees, strangler figs, banyan trees and pandanus.
 The beach is flanked by coconut palms.
 It has rolling surf and the Dolly Beach Spa, a natural rockpool that is better than any jacuzzi.
-If float tanks are more your thing you'll love the Grotto, a sandy-floored sea cave festooned with dripping stalactites that fills with water up to your knee or chin (depending on the tides), forming the perfect cold water plunge pool.
+If float tanks are more your thing you'll love the Grotto, a sandy-floored sea cave adorned with dripping stalactites that fills with water up to your knee or chin (depending on the tides), forming the perfect cold water plunge pool.
 Both are free to visit, or you can see them on an island tour.